-- (1) People with disabilities can be assisted to board or alight from conveyances, such as coaches and aircraft, through the provision of: - (a) mobility aids on conveyances where design constraints prevent use of a person's own mobility aid; or - (b) assistance in moving from a wheelchair into a fixed seat if an allocated space is not provided. - (2) In giving assistance, the operator may decide that passengers with disabilities should board before, and alight after, other passengers. - 11.135 This provision suggests 'direct assistance' to persons with disabilities may be limited to the provision of a mobility aid and assisting a passenger in moving between a wheelchair and fixed seat and may not extend to pushing a mobility aid up or down a ramp. - 11.136 The Commission accepts that the occupational health and safety concerns raised by the ARA for its staff are also risks for the companion or carer of persons with disabilities affected by this exemption and that a carer or companion may not be available or accessible to all passengers who require assistance navigating ramps at gradients greater than 1 in 8 and less than 1 in 4.
-It also accepts the submissions of the public and disability advocate groups that unusable mechanisms for access should be addressed and rectified by the transport provider.
-However, the Transport Standards allow ramps to be provided at between 1 in 8 and 1 in 4 for 'assisted access' without defining the term 'assisted access' or clearly prescribing that physical assistance is to be provided by rail staff.
-Further, the term has not been considered or interpreted by the courts.
+- (1) People with disabilities can be assisted to board or alight from conveyances, such as coaches and aircraft, through the provision of: - (a) mobility aids on conveyances where design constraints prevent use of a person's own mobility aid; or - (b) assistance in moving from a wheelchair into a fixed seat if an allocated space is not provided. - (2) In giving assistance, the operator may decide that passengers with disabilities should board before, and alight after, other passengers. - 11.102 This provision suggests 'direct assistance' to persons with disabilities may be limited to the provision of a mobility aid and assisting a passenger in moving between a wheelchair and fixed seat and may not extend to pushing a mobility aid up and down a ramp.